scottdougan/dotfiles/README.md

  --- Success! ---
 ```
 If the file doesn't have a backup the user will be asked if they want to keep the current file that symlinked to the .dotfiles or delete it.
-If they decide to keep the file the symlink will still be removed but the file will be copied directly into the users home directory.
+If they decide to keep the file the symlink will still be removed but the file will be copied directly into the user's home directory.
 ```
  --- Recovering config files from backups ---